eaperkowski/TX_ecolab_leafNitrogen/README.md

 - R_code = contains R scripts for cleaning climate data.
 Folder will also contain more data cleaning, data analysis, and plot scripts once they are compiled

 - data_sheets = contains cleaned data files compiled from R scripts

+- leaf_area = contains flat-bed scans of focal leaves.
+Files are earmarked for sample year via the "2020eco_" or "2021eco_" prefix